guzelsafiullina/Assignment_2_SDwP/README.md

 ```
 ## bc_with_compare.py
 This program is extended version of bc_printer.py.
-It can compare bytecode among different sources and produce neat table with stats of the used opcodes (and only them).
+It can compare bytecode among different sources and produce neat table with stats of the used opcodes (and only them) and save results into "out.txt" (see the example in repo)

 ```python
 usage: bc.py action [-flag value]*